-The Risk and Resilience Grant Program is currently closed and applications are currently being assessed.
-Outcomes from the latest round have been announced.
+The Risk and Resilience Grants Program is now closed and applications are currently being assessed.

 About the Risk and Resilience Grants Program

 The Risk and Resilience Grants Program is funded under the National Partnership Agreement on Natural Disaster Risk Reduction (NPA).

 The NPA aims to reduce the risk and limit the impact of disasters associated with natural hazards on Australian communities and economies and will deliver on the priorities and goals of the National Disaster Risk Reduction Framework (External link).